Annie Turnbo Malone

-Annie Minerva Turnbo Malone (August 9, 1879 – May 10, 1957) was an American businesswoman, inventor and philanthropist.
-She is considered to be one of the first African American women to become a millionaire.
+Annie Minerva Turnbo Malone (August 9, 1877 – May 10, 1957) was an American businesswoman, inventor and philanthropist.
 In the first three decades of the 20th century, she founded and developed a large and prominent commercial and educational enterprise centered on cosmetics for African-American women.
+It was based in St. Louis, Missouri.

+With her wealth from business success, Annie Malone became a major philanthropist, helping support local and national institutions that aided, educated and advanced Black children and families.
+A street in St. Louis was renamed for her, as was a social services agency that developed from an orphanage she helped found.